Mayfield Cemetery: Establishing Mayfield Cemetery

 In 1839, Jews in Cleveland, Ohio, formed the Israelitic Society, which would support and represent the city's small Jewish community, act as a burial society, and provide worship services.
-Cleveland.

 On April 1, 1840 the Israelitic Society petitioned Cleveland's City Council for a half-acre Jewish section of the city's Erie Street Cemetery.
 That request denied, on July 7, 1840 it purchased 1 acre of land on Willett Street (now Fulton Street) in the Ohio City neighborhood of Cleveland, west of the Cuyahoga River.
 The Willett Street Cemetery became Cleveland's first Jewish burying ground.

 German Orthodox members of the society left to form Cleveland's first congregation, Anshe Chesed, in 1841.
 The Israelitic Society merged into Anshe Chesed in 1845, and a year later the congregation erected a synagogue on Eagle Street.
 A portion of Anshe Chesed's members left to form their own temple, Tifereth Israel, in 1850, and in 1853 bought 0.5 acre of land adjacent to the Willett Street Cemetery to form their own burying ground.

 Over the next 30 years Cleveland's Jewish community grew and moved steadily to the eastern parts of the rapidly growing city.
 It was clear to the leaders of Tifereth Israel that the Willett Street Cemetery would not be able to accommodate burial needs for any length of time.
 Due to Ohio City's rapid growth, no land was available for expansion.
 On July 31, 1887, Tifereth Israel purchased 20.649 acre of land on Mayfield Road in East Cleveland Township (now a part of Cleveland Heights) for the establishment of a new cemetery.
 The land was adjacent to Lakeview Cemetery.
 It was laid out as a garden cemetery, with winding paths and roads and extensive landscape plantings.
 Tifereth Israel and Anshe Chesed created a new organization, United Jewish Cemeteries of Cleveland, to own, operate, and maintain the cemetery on July 6, 1890.
 United Jewish Cemeteries also took ownership and responsibility for the two Jewish cemeteries on Willett Street.